What Is a Preferred Supplier in Travel?

 (Note: I do not know if these agreements occur in a deep, dark alley or not.
-When it plays out in my head, dark alley with a lone light bulb is the backdrop.
-The characters also have thick Italian accents like in The Godfather.)
+When it plays out in my head, a dark alley with a lone light bulb is the backdrop.
+The characters also have thick Sicilian accents like in The Godfather.)

 Anyhow, in the travel industry, when someone is talking about a Preferred Supplier List, think two things:

 - A formal list of vendors/suppliers that power agencies (or agency groups) have agreed to book

 - The GodFather.
 And make sure to think in a thick and raspy Sicilian accent.
 (This is very important.)